P. Angenieux Paris 35mm F/2.5 [Retrofocus] Type R1

 A single-lens reflex (SLR) still camera requires the lens to be further from the image plane.
 Otherwise, the camera’s mirror would hit the rear element.
 For example, the flange focal distance of a Leica rangefinder was 27.80 mm, while the flange focal distance of a Praktica SLR was 44.4 mm.

-LENS-DB: No, the flange focal distance of Praktica SLR cameras was exactly 45.5mm.
+LENS-DB: In fact, the flange focal distance of Leica rangefinder cameras is 28.80mm, and that of Praktica SLR cameras is 45.5mm.

 This extra distance limited the use of traditional wide angle lenses.
 Retrofocus lenses solved this by being able to increase the back focal distance.